manishpcp/aws-migration/Appendix F_ Glossary of AWS Migration Terms.md

 ### Mobilize

-Second phase of AWS migration methodology focused on building foundation, capabilities, and operating model for migration.[^3]
+Second phase of AWS migration methodology focused on building foundation, capabilities, and operating model for migration.

 ### Modernize